11 October 2003

 10 May 2006

 The storms ripped through the area just after midnight; I slept through most of it because, after all, it's an Oklahoma spring, and storms are part of the background.
 And since I didn't go into the back yard this morning, I didn't see it.

-This afternoon, I was carrying some broken limbs from the front yard back to the patio, where the trash barrels reside, and there was the west sweetgum, ripped literally in two, its trunk intact to about five feet, half of its crown leaning on its sister to the east, the other half twenty-five feet away, parked next to one of the evergreens.
+This afternoon, I was carrying some broken limbs from the front yard back to the patio, where the trash barrels reside, and there was the east sweetgum, ripped literally in two, its trunk intact to about five feet, half of its crown leaning on its sister to the west, the other half twenty-five feet away, parked next to one of the evergreens.

 This is the very tree beneath whose leaves I did my best quiet time, whose shadow marked my sunbathing area, whose shade kept my patio from turning into a concrete grill.

 And when it's cleared away, it's going to leave a hole a lot larger than just the circumference of the trunk.

 I'm more or less repeating this item from January 2004, since the tenants are on the way out, which means that the house next door to me is becoming available again.
 I went over to look for a flyer in the InfoTube, but the supply was depleted.
 Still, the house likely hasn't changed much since then.